Connect with others who understand.

 See answer

-Here, we will explore the many ways people with breast cancer manage thinning or lost eyebrows and eyelashes.
-We will also discuss the regrowth process and see how members of MyBCTeam have experienced lash and brow loss as a side effect of breast cancer treatment.
+Here, we’ll explore many ways people with breast cancer manage thinning or lost eyebrows and eyelashes.
+We’ll also discuss the regrowth process and explain how long it may take for your hair to grow back.

 The Impact of Losing Eyelashes and Eyebrows on People With Breast Cancer

 For many MyBCTeam members, the loss of their eyelashes and eyebrows came as a shock.
-Though it is common knowledge that cancer treatments can cause hair loss, losing lashes and brows can be totally unexpected.
-This loss leaves them unsure of how to address this additional change in their appearance.
+Though it’s common knowledge that breast cancer treatments can cause hair loss, losing lashes and brows can be totally unexpected.

 “It’s a strange feeling losing not just your hair on your head, but everywhere, which wasn’t explained!
 Even eyelashes!” wrote one member.
 Another member shared, “I freaked out more about eyelashes and eyebrows than I did about my hair.”